kahwajif/BystroApp/README.md

 # Bystroapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.
-I do not ownt he data used in this project.
+I do not own the data used in this project.
 Data belongs to https://spoonacular.com/food-api

 ## Getting Started
 1. Install the [git source control manager](https://git-scm.com/)